 The idea of having a brain tumor is understandably scary, but having a tumor doesn't automatically mean you have cancer.
-If you have symptoms that you’re worried might be due to a brain tumor, the highly skilled neurosurgeons at Polaris Spine & Neurosurgery Center in Sandy Springs, College Park, Johns Creek, and Bethlehem, Georgia, can provide you with a prompt and accurate diagnosis.
+If you have symptoms that you’re worried might be due to a brain tumor, the highly skilled neurosurgeons at Polaris Spine & Neurosurgery Center in Sandy Springs, College Park, and Johns Creek, Georgia, can provide you with a prompt and accurate diagnosis.
 They also offer expert surgical and medical treatment for brain tumors.
 Call one of the offices today to schedule a consultation, or book an appointment online.

 Brain tumors, or intracranial tumors, take more than 150 forms, although many are very uncommon.
 Some are benign (noncancerous), while others are malignant (cancerous).

 Primary brain tumors that originate in your brain rarely spread outside the skull, while metastatic brain tumors spread to your brain from cancer in other parts of your body.